-We first began our adoption journey in 2005, coming home with our first adopted son in 2006, just past that high water mark of 2004.
-When we started, there were many countries open, including Guatemala and Vietnam (where two of our sons are from), though Cambodia had just recently closed.
+We first began our adoption journey in 2005, coming home with our first adopted son in 2006, just past that high watermark of 2004.
+When we started, there were many countries open for international adoption, including Guatemala and Vietnam (where two of our sons are from), though Cambodia had just recently closed.
 Having adopted from a country that closed twice due to ethics challenges, and having watched the tumult that typified those years, I have very mixed feelings about these numbers.
 Like most things in adoption, the low numbers have a more complex meaning.
-It isn’t just that fewer children are coming to the US to their permanent families; the numbers tell a much more complicated story, and not a story where we get to blame just one entity.
+It isn’t just that fewer children are coming to the US to their permanent families; the numbers tell a much more complicated story and not a story where we get to blame just one entity.
 Everyone has their own part to play in this story.
 The story I want to tell about these numbers represents my observations and opinions, rather than scrupulously researched historical fact.

 Act 1: Let’s talk about those healthy girls.

 In 2004 and the surrounding years, if you spent any length of time on adoption list serves, you saw the phrase “healthy female, as young as possible,” over and over.
 And more often than not, it was also paired with another word: “fast.”
 Potential adoptive parents wanted healthy baby girls and they didn’t want to have to wait.
 If they didn’t meet China’s requirements or didn’t want to adopt an Asian child, there were other options . . .
 Cambodia, Vietnam, Guatemala, Kazakhstan, Ethiopia.
 And one by one, those countries closed (Ethiopia being the current exception), because where there is great demand, there is always someone around the corner willing to make a buck.